web-music-score/wms/README.md

 I'm not a professional musician.
 I began learning classical guitar on my own, later taking lessons in classical guitar.
 I've also studied music theory independently.

-This project has been developed gradually over several years.
-Although it’s beginning to take shape, it remains a work in progress — expect changes, bugs, or unexpected behavior.
+This is a work in progress project.
+Expect changes, bugs, or unexpected behavior.

 ## Version 2 Update

 **Breaking:** Version 2 is major update and brought many changes.

 * Introduced subpath modules instead of one big main module.
-Import each module separately.
+There is no main export.
-* Theory module had big refactor.
+* Theory module had big refactor that affected whole library.
 Renamed all musical terms that were wrong (e.g. pitch => diatonicId, noteId => chromaticId).
 * Score module stayed mostly same.
-Some changes (e.g. enum names) but nothing major.
+Some changes (e.g. enum StaffKind => StaffPreset) but nothing major.
-* Classical guitar audio was made separate module (audio-cg) because it bundles over 1MB of audio samples.
+* Classical guitar audio was put into separate module (audio-cg) because it bundles over 1MB of audio samples.
 Also improved default synthesizer audio.

-Version 2 is a big update and this project is still evolving.
-But enough changes for now, until next major version 3.
+Enough changes until next major update!

 ## Installation